Manuperezro/YogaCourses-MSP4/README.md

 Yellow And Gray Color Scheme

-The Yellow And Gray Color Scheme palette has 5 colors which are Platinum (#E3E3E3), Light Gray (#D6D4D2), Middle Grey (#8B8680), Golden Yellow (#FFDF00) and Spanish Yellow (#EFB90A).
+The Yellow And Gray Colour Scheme palette has 5 colours which are Platinum (#E3E3E3), Light Gray (#D6D4D2), Middle Grey (#8B8680), Golden Yellow (#FFDF00) and Spanish Yellow (#EFB90A).

-#### Color By color:
+#### Colour By colour:

-Here an explanation of the 3 mains color of the pallete.
+Here an explanation of the 3 mains colour of the palette.

 Black:

-The color black has always fared well with versatility and elegance.
+The colour black has always fared well with versatility and elegance.
 Black signifies simplicity and functionality.
-This color works best in modern interior design and architecture.
+This colour works best in modern interior design and architecture.

 On a psychological front, an all-black room can be overwhelming and gloomy.
-However, if you pair the color with red, white, blue, or almost anything else, it provides excellent contrast.
+However, if you pair the colour with red, white, blue, or almost anything else, it provides excellent contrast.

-Contrary to popular belief, the color black is an excellent addition to interior design, especially in the kitchen, living room, dining area, and bathroom.
-With this color scheme, form follows function and accommodates simplistic design trends.
+Contrary to popular belief, the colour black is an excellent addition to interior design, especially in the kitchen, living room, dining area, and bathroom.
+With this colour scheme, form follows function and accommodates simplistic design trends.

-Emotions associated with the color Black are:
+Emotions associated with the colour Black are:

 Functionality, Simplicity.